judem-21/Stock-Trend-Prediction/README.md

 # Stock-Trend-Prediction
-A storck proce prediction model based on Sequence models
+A set of stock price prediction models based on Sequence modelling